Detailed Analysis of Complex Chemical Mixtures

 Chemical Conversion of Plastic Waste into Fuel

-We specialize in the analysis of oil products derived from plastic waste depolymerization processes.
-We have been part of the ASTM D8396 inter-laboratory study.
-Our team is focused on developing advanced methods for the detailed characterization of alkenes (olefins) in fuel-range distillates, including gasoline, jet fuel, and diesel.
-Our research is strengthened through collaborations with experts in the field: Dr. Nien-Hwa Linda Wang from Purdue University (hydrothermal processing), Dr. Petr Straka from UCT Prague (hydrotreating of pyrolysis oils), Dr. Luis Cutz from Delft University of Technology (hydrothermal liquefaction), Dr. Mingheng Li from California State Polytechnic University (catalytical pyrolysis).
+We specialize in the analysis of oil products derived from plastic waste depolymerization.
+Our research focuses on the development of advanced analytical methods for the detailed characterization and quantification of alkenes (olefins) in fuel-range distillates, including gasoline, jet fuel, and diesel.
+This work is strengthened through collaborations with leading experts, including Dr. Nien-Hwa Linda Wang (Purdue University; hydrothermal processing), Dr. Petr Straka (UCT Prague; hydrotreating of pyrolysis oils), Dr. Luis Cutz (Delft University of Technology; hydrothermal liquefaction), and Dr. Mingheng Li (California State Polytechnic University; catalytic pyrolysis).

 Microplastics Analysis